-For young people whose bones and brain and are still developing, nutritional deficiency can have far-reaching effects.
-Bone development is a particular concern, and researchers urge practitioners to carefully monitor bone mass in teenagers post-op.
+For young people whose bones and brains are still developing, nutritional deficiencies can have far-reaching effects.
+Bone development is a particular concern.
+Researchers urge practitioners to carefully monitor post-op bone mass in teenagers who have undergone bariatric surgery.

-Eating small amounts of food and taking vitamin and mineral supplements daily is essential to good health and weight loss success post-op.
+Eating small amounts of food.
+Taking vitamin and mineral supplements daily.
+These are essential to good health and weight loss success post-op.
 The usual risks associated with any type of surgery, including hernia, infection, and blood clots, should also be leveraged with the health concerns in the presenting teenager.

 When Surgery Is Recommended

 In the case of teens for whom doctors do recommend surgery, specific criteria must be met.
-These include:

-Previous attempts at weight loss: Teens and their parents must be able to prove that they have attempted to lose weight for at least six months without success.
+- Previous attempts at weight loss: Teens and their parents must be able to prove that they have attempted to lose weight for at least six months without success.

-BMI proving “Morbid obesity”: While long-term studies on weight loss surgery for teenagers are being conducted, the New England Journal of Medicine recommends that surgery be reserved for those with a BMI of at least 40 and coexisting conditions, or a BMI of 50 + in the absence of other medical problems.
+- Body Mass Index (BMI) proving “morbid obesity”: While long-term studies on weight loss surgery for teenagers are still being conducted, the New England Journal of Medicine recommends that surgery be reserved for those with a BMI of at least 40 and coexisting conditions or a BMI higher than 50 with or without additional medical problems.

-Emotional and mental maturity: Teens in question must present as responsible and able to make decisions for themselves.
+- Emotional and mental maturity: Teens in question must present as responsible and able to make decisions for themselves.

-No untreated mental health concerns: Presenting teen must either be free of an eating disorder or psychiatric illness or prove that she is being consistently and successfully treated for said condition.
+- No untreated mental health concerns: Presenting teen must either be free of an eating disorder or psychiatric illness or prove that she is being consistently and successfully treated for said condition.

-Procedure performed at a well-staffed facility: Supportive staff members, including psychologists, dieticians, and patient advocates help teens adjust to lifestyle changes and integrate them successfully into a healthier lifestyle.
+- Procedure performed at a well-staffed facility: Supportive staff members, including psychologists, dieticians, and patient advocates help teens adjust to lifestyle changes and integrate them successfully into a healthier lifestyle.